houseos/SCP/doc/secure-control-protocol-specification.md

 The **Client Device** acts as a managing device and is capable of discovering devices in the local subnet network range.

-To do this the client requests the secure-control-discover-hello ressource of each IP addresses of the configured IP address range.
+To do this the client requests the `/secure-control/discover-hello` ressource of each IP addresses of the configured IP address range.

 The client stores the IP addresses of all devices which respond with a HTTP response 200 OK with information in the body.